javve/list.js/README.md

 # Known issues
 - Sorting fails with "åä", thinking that ä is before å.
 - There should not be a limit for how many items that could be parsed.
+- Class "asc" and "desc" should be removed as soon as the sorting breaks.
+- Tables row items can't be created with the `{ item: '<html>' }`-method

 # Changelog